latitov/ArchLinuxInstallCheatsheet/README.md

 Suppose you have a single /dev/sda disk.

+-- If automated, better dd random data into it first, to erase previous partitions.

 You have to create at least two partitions, EFI system partition (260+ MiB), and Linux root partition.

 	# fdisk /dev/sda